 Norway "is down" by 0.6 goals before kick-off, he says.

-To reduce the advantage for nations from warmer climates, World Cup teams such as Norway and Sweden are undertaking heat adaptation ahead of the World Cup.
-However, to achieve the full effect, teams need to be in the warmer climate for at least two weeks.
+To reduce the advantage of nations from warmer climates, teams such as Norway and Sweden are adapting to the heat ahead of the World Cup.
+However, to achieve the full effect, they need to be in the warmer climate for at least two weeks.

 Norway will face Senegal in the World Cup on June 23.